majki09/domoticz_lg_thinq_plugin/README.md

        cd /home/pi/domoticz/plugins
        git clone https://github.com/majki09/domoticz_lg_thinq_plugin.git
-       cd ./LG_ThinQ
+       cd ./domoticz_lg_thinq_plugin

 2. Login and get your token.
 Put your own country and language codes.

        $ python3 example.py -c US -l en-US

    Copy and go to given address with your browser.
 Log in, copy new address from your browser and paste it to console window.
 If there is no error, you will get `wideq_state.json` file.
-Also, your LG ThinQ devices should be listed below.
-Note down your AC's device ID.
+Also, your LG ThinQ devices should be listed below, which will be looking like:

+       ed123456-f3c5-1616-9ec2-abcdef123456: Klima (AC RAC_056905_WW / thinq2)

+   which `ed123456-f3c5-1616-9ec2-abcdef123456` is Device ID (yours will be different).
+Note down your AC's Device ID to notepad.

 3. Move your `wideq_state.json` file to domoticz folder.